Monkee-Boy/mpire-docker-image/README.md

 To add a new site, modify the `vhost.conf` and create a new VirtualHost block.
 For this to be active stop the M-Pire containers and run `docker-compose up --build -d`.

 To connect to the database from M-Pire, modify your db config to have `'host' => 'database'`. `database` is the name we gave our mysql container and it will connect to it.
 Yes, the naming is confusing.

+Feel free to change the ports as needed if anything conflicts with other local setups.
+You might need to configure some port mapping or just access the installs using the port.

 ### TODO